CowboyLva/ebiomes/README.txt

 ################ebiomes##################
 #########################################

-Version 1.2.0 - By CowboyLv
+Version 1.2.1 - By CowboyLv

 ## Changes

+1.2.1

+Humid Savanna ground layer fix.
+Added settings for Humid Savanna and Japanese Rainforest.

-Version 1.2.0
+1.2.0

 Added Humid Savanna and Japanese Rainforest biomes.
 Bamboo - Can be turned off if need be.
-(Don't do this on worlds where it was on) Filled in missing aliases
+(Don't do this on worlds where it was on) Filled in missing aliases.
-Removed 2 biome fillers(Humid Rainforest, Humid Deiciduous Forest).
-Those do not add anything, they merelly fill space with a preexisting biome to prevent anomalies.
+Removed 2 "biome fillers"(Humid Rainforest, Humid Deiciduous Forest).
+Those do not add anything, they merelly fill space with a preexisting biome to prevent abnormalities.
 Tweaks in arid grasslands.
 Colors and Cool Arid Grassland now has more grass.

-Version 1.1.2
+1.1.2

 Added a setting to disable reregistering decorations, so that the mod can be made compatible with other biome mods.

-Version 1.1.1
+1.1.1

 Reduced the unregisters.
 Previously reregister.lua unregistered all biomes, ore and decorations before reregistering them.
 Now it unregisters and reregisters decorations only.

-Version 1.1.0
+1.1.0

 Reworked swamp - Now has 2 parts.
 Swampland and Bog.

-Version 1.0.1
+1.0.1

 Added Forgotten Monsters by DuckGo support.